everx-labs/TonNfcClientAndroid/docs/ErrorrList.md

 ## CARD_ERRORS

-Here there are errors produced by NFC card (Ton wallet applet itself).
+Here there are errors produced by NFC card (TON Labs wallet applet itself).
 So Android code just catches it and throws a error message (or put it into callback).
 Below there are exemplary jsons in which field "cardInstruction" always equals to  GET_APP_INFO.
 In reality in this field you may meet any other card instruction (APDU).

 {
 "errorType": "Applet fail: card operation error",